February 28, 2024

 We received some messages from a few folk, suggesting that what we were doing was discriminatory.
 Clearly, they never got the memo about the countless years of actually racist employment practices against those from different religions and backgrounds.

-And they most definitely didn't read the Equalities Act 2010 which says this is perfectly legal.
+And they most definitely didn't read the Equality Act 2010 which says this is perfectly legal.

 My favourite ‘enquiry’ was from a senior member of government, who took time away from their busy day to tell us they had a member of their constituency who would like the role but wasn't Muslim and whether we could still consider them for the role.
 I’ll leave you to ponder all the things that went on there.